damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 With GitLab 8.4, you can now browse all your artifacts directly in GitLab's interface and download files individually.
-GitLab does not extract the entire compressed file when viewing and when downloading, it'll only extra the requested file.
-This can save you a lot of storage and makes it much easier to work with large or large volumes of artifacts, as you don't need to download everything to get a single file.
+GitLab does not extract the entire compressed file when viewing and when downloading, it'll only extract the requested file.
+This can save you a lot of storage space and makes it much easier to work with large files or large volumes of artifacts, as you don't need to download everything to get a single file.

 TODO: documentation